I tried this “how well do you know mom” interview with B, and his honest and hilarious answers melted my heart today.

-As for us, we enjoyed them and will revisit these schools when B turns 3 or so.
-Meanwhile, they are an inspiration to continue with our home music learning 🙂
+As for us, we enjoyed both and will revisit when B turns 3 or so.
+Meanwhile, they inspired us to continue with our home music learning 🙂

 What has made us dance for joy lately?
 Flip For Joy!
 This online bookstore is run by a fellow mompreneur and former Chinese language JC teacher who believes in helping “parents choose the best for their children.”

 – A strong bilingual and hanyupinyin selection, including many bestsellers and award-winning translations.
 We were helpfully sent personalised recommendations for my 2.5 year old boy with an offer to type out/write hanyupinyin if needed.
 What a lifesaver for book loving, banana mamas like me!

 – Flip Flip Hooray Starter Packs for different age groups (0-3 years, 3-5 years and 5-9 years) with at least one book from each of the three categories: Flip for FUN (highly interactive, engaging fun), KNOWLEDGE (insightful, rich stories), and LOVE (values)